 Can I Sue a Hotel for Bed Bug Bites and Infestation?

 Absolutely.
-If you have been to a hotel or motel and have suffered as a result of an infestation of bed bugs, you may be able to sue for any injuries and losses that you have suffered as a result.
+If you have been to a hotel, motel or stayed at an Airbnb and have suffered as a result of an infestation of bed bugs, you may be able to sue for any injuries and losses that you have suffered as a result.

 Premises liability refers to the concept that an injury was caused by unsafe conditions on someone else’s property.
 To win a premises liability case, the person who was injured must prove that the property owner was negligent and failed to use reasonable care when it came to maintaining the property.
 Bed bug claims are a type of premises liability case.